solveighty/Coffee-Blend/README.md

 ## 🛠️ Development Approach

-The development approach followed professional client standards with a focus on:
+The development approach focused on:

-- 🧼 Clean and maintainable code
+- 🧼 Clean and maintainable frontend code
-- 🧩 Clear separation of structure, style, and behavior
+- 🧩 Separation of structure, style, and logic
 - 📱 Mobile-first responsive design
-- 🎨 Visual consistency and brand alignment
+- 🛒 User-friendly ordering flow
-- ⚡ Performance optimization
+- ⚡ Performance and usability optimization

 ---